Best Gardening Rake

 ORIENTOOLS

 • Handle Length – You will mostly use the rake standing up, except for the handheld models.
 A good handle length should reach the bridge of your nose from the floor up.
 This is a comfortable height for almost anyone to use.
 When holding the rake, you need a comfortable distance between your hands.
-That is why you need a long-length handle.
+That is why you need a long handle.

-• Uses – Choose your rake wisely for its specific purpose as we have discussed going through the different types of rakes, and also consider the size of the area for it to be used in.
+• Uses – Choose your rake wisely for its specific purpose, as we have discussed going through the different types of rakes, and also consider the size of the area for it to be used in.

 Reviews: The Best Gardening Rakes

-These are our Top choices in a variety of Gardening rakes;
+These are our Top choices in a variety of Gardening rakes.

 1